Advertiser Disclosure

 What is a Pool Loan?

 A pool loan is a type of unsecured personal loan product designed to cover the costs of installing a swimming pool.
 It’s generally available through traditional banks, credit unions and online lenders.
-Despite its title, the funds can be however you see fit since it’s a personal loan.
+Despite its title, the funds can be used however you see fit since it’s a personal loan.

 How Does a Pool Loan Work?